War could drive car prices even higher well into next year - NewsBreak

 The war’s damage to the auto industry has emerged first in Europe.
 But U.S. production will likely suffer eventually, too, if Russian exports of metals — from palladium for catalytic converters to nickel for electric vehicle batteries — are cut off.

 “You only need to miss one part not to be able to make a car,” said Mark Wakefield, co-leader of consulting firm Alix Partners’ global automotive unit.
-“Any bump in the road becomes either a disruption of production or a vastly unplanned-for cost increase.”‘It’s my calling’: US vet assisting forces in Ukraine
+“Any bump in the road becomes either a disruption of production or a vastly unplanned-for-cost increase.”

 Supply problems have bedeviled automakers since the pandemic erupted two years ago, at times shuttering factories and causing vehicle shortages.
 The robust recovery that followed the recession caused demand for autos to vastly outstrip supply — a mismatch that sent prices for new and used vehicles skyrocketing well beyond overall high inflation.